-Information for obtaining your new student ID card will be available in late-spring, including an invitation to submit a photo online for the ID card.
+Information for new UG students to obtain their new student ID card will be available in late-spring.
+Graduate students may receive an invitation to submit their photo online for the ID card.

 Valid ID (driver’s license/permit, non-driver ID, passport, or other government issued ID) must be shown to pick up a first-time ID card.

 If your submitted photo is rejected for any reason, you will be able to re-submit with another picture.